-Ali Meyer joined the Oklahoma’s News Channel 4 Team as a General Assignment reporter in July of 2000.
-She anchors the NewsChannel 4 Morning Show and reports for the 5 p.m., 6 p.m. and 10 p.m. newscasts.
+Ali Meyer joined the Oklahoma’s News Channel 4 Team in July of 2000.
+She anchors the NewsChannel 4 Morning Show and files special reports for the 10 p.m. news.

 Before joining KFOR-TV, Ali worked as a general assignment reporter at WTVH in Syracuse, New York.
 Ali graduated Cum Laude from the Newhouse School of Communications at Syracuse University.

-Ali spent months following the deadly Moore tornado of 2013 working on investigative news stories highlighting the lack of tornado saferooms in Oklahoma schools.
+Ali spent months after the deadly Moore tornado working on investigative news stories highlighting the lack of tornado saferooms in Oklahoma schools.

 Through the years Ali has been honored for excellence in journalism.
-In 2014 Ali won an Edward R. Murrow for documenting the survival of Moore tornado victim Edith Morales.
-In 2013 Ali won a regional Emmy for a piece about a Yukon family's struggle to keep baby triplets alive.
-In 2009 Ali won her first Emmy for her investigative reporting on a local drug ring.
-Ali has been nominated eleven times for the prestigious Emmy award.
+Ali won an Edward R. Murrow Award for documenting the survival of Moore tornado victim Edith Morales.
+Ali has earned four regional Emmy Awards for her investigative and long-form reporting work.
+She also earned a National News Emmy Award as part of the KFOR team coverage of the 2013 Moore Tornado.
+Ali has been nominated more than a dozen times for the prestigious regional Emmy award.
 Ali has also been awarded four national Gracie Awards for her reports on issues affecting women.

-Ali has also been honored by the Oklahoma Association of Broadcasters, the Oklahoma Chapter of the Society of Professional Journalists, the Oklahoma Associated Press and the William Randolph Hearst Foundation for her investigative work.
+Ali has been honored by the Oklahoma Association of Broadcasters, the Oklahoma Chapter of the Society of Professional Journalists, the Oklahoma Associated Press and the William Randolph Hearst Foundation for her journalistic integrity.

-When Ali’s not chasing news stories for Oklahoma's News Channel 4, she loves spending time with her family.
-Ali and her husband, Zachary, have four young daughters.
+When Ali’s not chasing news stories, she focused on her family.
+Ali and her husband, Zachary, have four daughters.